My athletes and lifestyle clients always ask: “how should I be eating?”

 - Uses a mixture of canned, frozen and fresh produce

-Perhaps the most important of all is that Buddha bowls are a flexible style of eating that lets you choose meat, dairy, fish, or not, without feeling deprived or some complicated recipes.
+Perhaps the most important of all is that grain bowls are a flexible style of eating that lets you choose meat, dairy, fish, or not, without feeling deprived or some complicated recipes.

-There a few pieces of kitchen equipment than make Buddha bowl life way easier though.
+There a few pieces of kitchen equipment than make a grain bowl life way easier though.

 - Julienne peeler – who needs knife skills